Leading Motorcycle Accident Attorney in California

 We have attorneys and investigators capable of dealing with insurance companies, who try to pay as little as possible, even less than what you have coming.
 Also, some motorcycle accident victims may need to file a lawsuit to get the insurance company to pay.
 Keep in mind, getting you back to good health is the No. 1 priority.

-Krasney Law’s expert attorneys and staff can investigate the circumstances of an accident and file suit for maximum damages to see that our clients get what they need to cover medical bills, lost wages and pain and suffering.
+Krasney Law’s expert motorcycle accident attorneys and staff can investigate the circumstances of an accident and file suit for maximum damages to see that our clients get what they need to cover medical bills, lost wages and pain and suffering.
 Or, we can negotiate with the insurance company to get you a fair settlement in exchange for your injuries.

 What To Do in Case of a Motorcycle Accident?